New to Bitbucket Cloud? Check out our get started guides for new users.

 Step 2: Configure your deployment steps

-Commit the update to your bitbucket-pipeline.yml file to run your deployment pipeline.
+Commit the changes to your bitbucket-pipelines.yml file to run your deployment pipeline.
+The deployment step or stage will now show up in the deployments dashboard.

 Step 3: Track your deployments